-As noted above, as part of the Company's business strategy, the Company periodically examines entry into operating segments that are related to its income-producing real estate operations.
-The Company has examined the expansion of its operations into the hotel industry and in this context, it recruited to the Company staff a person with extensive experience in the hotel industry.
-After a long and in-depth examination process conducted by the Company, the Company concluded that entering the hotel industry would be an opportunity to expand the Group's operations mix, using the existing entrepreneurial capabilities of the Company and its real estate assets and the operational experience gained in the Company in the field of senior housing.
+As noted above, as part of the Company's business strategy, the Company periodically explores entry into operating segments that are related to its income-producing real estate operations.
+The Company has examined the expansion of its operations into the hotel industry and in this context, has recruited to the Company staff a person with extensive experience in the hotel industry.
+After a long and in-depth examination process conducted by the Company, the Company concluded that entering the hotel industry would be an opportunity to expand the Group's operations mix, using the existing entrepreneurial capabilities of the Company and its real estate assets and the operational experience gained at the Company in the field of senior housing.
 The expansion of such activities is to be carried out, inter alia, through the development, planning, purchase of hotels in Israel, as well as the operation of hotels in Israel.

-On February 9, 2020, the Company completed the first major step in its entry into the hotel industry through the acquisition of the Mount Zion Hotel in Jerusalem (in this section: the "Hotel").
-For further details on the hotel purchase transaction, see Section 12.2 of Chapter A of the 2020 Periodic Report, which is included herein by way of reference.
+On 9 February 2020, the Company completed the first major step in its entry into the hotel industry through the acquisition of the Mount Zion Hotel in Jerusalem (in this section: the "Hotel").
+For further details on the hotel purchase transaction, see Section 12.2 of Chapter A of the 2020 Periodic Report, which is incorporated herein by reference.

-From the acquisition closing date to March 17, 2020, the Company operated the Hotel through a wholly-owned management company.
+From the acquisition closing date to 17 March 2020, the Company operated the Hotel through a wholly-owned management company.
 The Hotel's operation included ongoing management and operation, including the provision of accommodation, food and beverage services, leisure and other hospitality services.

-On March 17, 2020, the Company shut down Mount Zion hotel, in view of the encumbering instructions imposed on the operation of hotels due to the Covid crisis.
-As of the report release date, the Hotel is closed, and the Company has planned the renovation of the Hotel and is working to exercise the building rights for its expansion, to include 350 rooms and a parking garage of ~250 parking spaces.
-The renovation and expansion of the Hotel are subject to the receipt of a building permit.
-In November 2021, a shoring and excavation permit was obtained and work has begun.
+On 17 March 2020, the Company closed the Mount Zion hotel in view of the burdensome instructions imposed on the operation of hotels due to Covid.
+As of the Report Release Date, the Hotel is closed, and the Company has planned the renovation of the Hotel and is working to exercise the building rights for its expansion, to include 350 rooms and a parking garage of ~250 parking spaces.
+The renovation and expansion of the Hotel are subject to receipt of a building permit.
+In November 2021, a shoring and excavation permit was obtained, and the work has begun.
 The Hotel will be reopened after its renovation and expansion.
+A building permit for the entire Hotel was conditionally approved and the Company is working on fulfilling the conditions.